Joe Gramando wearing a Waterbury hard hat and holding blueprints, standing by the Waterbury Green

 Gramando looking up through the fifth floor ceiling of the Howland-Hughes Building.

-After months of collaboration, and despite everyone’s best efforts, it’s now Christmas Day 2016 – and by all accounts, save Gramando’s, the Howland-Hughes deal looks dead.
+After months of collaboration, and despite everyone’s best efforts, it was Christmas Day 2016 – and by all accounts, save Gramando’s, the Howland-Hughes deal looked dead.

 “I was in the Dominican Republic with my family, and I'm still taking phone calls with my business partners,” recalls Gramando.
 “And my wife's like, ‘Oh, I can't believe you're still working on that.
 You know, it's Christmas.’
 And I was like, ‘It's going to happen.’
 And John Hopkins believed the same thing.”